 Inventory, lb : 0

-Nimlioh avocados are available in the fall months.
+Nimlioh avocados are available in the summer and fall months.